mcss26/tester_3.0/.gemini/output.md

----
+﻿---
 trigger: always
 glob: "docs/**"
-description: Canonical output rules for all agents — where and how to write documentation
+description: Canonical output rules for all agents â€” where and how to write documentation
 ---

 # Output Rules